 An unsightly, bumpy nose (rhinophyma) is an uncommon symptom of rosacea.
 If it occurs, surgical or laser treatment usually works well to trim back the thickened skin.
 This image shows the typical appearance of 'rosacea nose':

-There is no particular diet for rosacea, but some people find that hot spicy foods or certain vegetables (like tomatoes or peppers) can trigger the facial flushing.
-In general it's a good idea to follow a healthy diet, not to smoke, and to drink alcohol in small quantities.
+There is no particular diet for rosacea, however, eating an anti-inflammatory diet, like a Mediterranean diet, seems to help some people who have rosacea.
+Others also find that hot spicy foods or certain vegetables (like tomatoes or peppers) can trigger the facial flushing.
+Therefore, in general it's a good idea to follow a healthy diet, not to smoke, and to drink alcohol in small quantities.

 Further reading and references